 The job of an RV battery bank is to power items on your RV that run on D/C power like your lights, water pump, refrigerator (when it’s on propane setting), C02 sensor, slides, or other basic items on your RV.
 It will not power anything that runs on A/C power like your electrical outlets, TV, or fireplace.
 If you want to create A/C power from your D/C power from your battery bank, you’ll need an inverter.

 Batteries have an amp-hour rating that varies by the type and size of battery you purchase.
 Amps refers to the amount of electrical current a device draws, or in other words how much electrical current an appliance draws from the batteries to run.
 The Amp-hours (Ah) tells you how many hours you can run your appliances from your batteries.
 The higher the Amp-hours, the more energy you can use for a longer period of time before the battery needs to be recharged.

 The last important thing to know about batteries is that each battery type has a specific Depth of Discharge (DOD) limit.
-If a battery as a 50% DOD limit, you cannot use more than 50% of the batteries amp hours without damaging the battery.
+If a battery has a 50% DOD limit, you cannot use more than 50% of the battery’s amp hours without damaging the battery.
 Essentially, your battery bank’s usable energy is cut in half.
 A 100Ah battery with a 50% DOD would really be 50 usable Ah.

 Lead acid batteries have electrolyte levels that require adding water to the batteries as needed.
 They also have a tendency for the terminals to corrode over time.
-Beyond the ongoing maintenance they also have the least efficient charge and discharge rates out of the three most common types.
+Beyond the ongoing maintenance, they also have the least efficient charge and discharge rates out of the three most common types.

 Additionally, lead acid batteries should not be drained below 50% of charge (DOD) and are heavy weighing around 50-60 lbs for one battery.